 Percentage of pupils achieving a good level of development at the end of EYFS

 Masefield Red Lane National

-60% 47% 65%
+68 % 60 % 67 %

-Masefield EYFS pupils' good level of development is 5% below National.
-Usually this is in line with National, however this cohort was lower than other years due to the cohort having a higher number of pupils that were on the SEN register and two pupils were LAC.
-However 100% of pupils made expected progress in all areas of learning.
+Masefield EYFS pupils' good level of development is inline with National.
+100% of pupils made expected progress in all areas of learning.